Pull Requests β Let's Squash Bugs & Build Features!ΒΆ

 - For complete implementations (e.g., bug fixes/new features), click

-for immediate review. - For in-progress work or consultation requests, choose
+Create pull requestfor immediate review. - For in-progress work or consultation requests, choose

-from the dropdown.
+Create draft pull requestfrom the dropdown.
 Draft PRs won't trigger formal review processes until you mark it Ready for review.

 - For complete implementations (e.g., bug fixes/new features), click

-D.c Update your PR¶
+D.c Update your PRΒΆ

-uses automated workflows to ensure quality and facilitate efficient review/merge processes.
+Once your PR is created (whether draft or final), torchmeter uses automated workflows to ensure quality and facilitate efficient review/merge processes.
 If these checks fail, please actively collaborate to update the PR accordingly.

 PR Title Linting and Formatting

-will be automatically triggered.
+Once a PR is created, a workflow named π€ PR Auto-Labeler β³ will be automatically triggered.
 It will determine whether the PR title complies with our PR title conventions .

 -